-- a.
-Department Chair/Program Director: The director or chair schedules and leads meetings, and ensures compliance with policies and procedures. - 1) The director or chair assumes the duties of a secretary for reviewing bodies lacking secretaries. - b.
+- g.
+International Studies Advisory Committee (ISAC): ISAC reviews proposals for CNU-led study away courses, both foreign and domestic, with a focus on academic best practices for study abroad and practical issues related to travel and instruction outside the classroom; and reviews proposals that enhance the internationalization of the curriculum. - h.
+College Curriculum Committees: The college curriculum committees review proposals with a focus on college-level curricular coherency and resources. - i.
+Academic Departments: Academic departments develop proposals with a focus on disciplinary best practices and department/program-level learning goals and resources. - j.
+Interdisciplinary Minor and Major Program Directors, Non-degree-bearing Program Directors (Established Curricula and Programs Listed Separately in the Undergraduate Catalog): These directors develop proposals with a focus on academic best practices, program-level learning goals and resources. - k.
+Interdisciplinary (IDST) Major Program Director (Individualized Programs of Study): The director works in consultation with faculty from other disciplines, as needed, to guide students in developing academically sound individualized programs of study and to approve IDST courses other than those proposed by Interdisciplinary minor and major program directors or Task Forces. - 1.
+Task Force: The provost and academic deans may create task forces to develop curricular proposals.
+A faculty member must chair the Task Force, and faculty members must hold the majority of seats on a task force. - 2.
+Responsibilities - a.
+Department Chair/Program Director: The director or chair schedules and leads meetings, and ensures compliance with policies and procedures.
+1) The director or chair assumes the duties of a secretary for reviewing bodies looking secretaries. - 1) The director or chair assumes the duties of a secretary for reviewing bodies lacking secretaries. - b.
 Secretary: The secretary records meeting minutes, where applicable; responds to communications from all reviewing bodies and sends follow-up materials as appropriate; and communicates outcomes in writing, along with justifications, to all relevant reviewing bodies and the assistant to the provost. - c.
 Members of Reviewing Bodies: Members must discharge the duties assigned to the group, ensure that their constituents are fully informed of discussions and decisions, and afford their constituents the opportunity to provide feedback on discussions and decisions or bring issues to the attention of the group. - d.
 Faculty Sponsors: The faculty sponsor for a proposal attends meetings at which the proposal will be discussed to respond to questions and/or negotiate details, and helps facilitate communication between reviewing bodies and the sponsoring faculty group.
 Faculty sponsors can negotiate minor recommendations and provide clarifications at the CRC-level prior to voting. - 3.
 Criteria Governing Major Changes to the Curriculum - a.
-Establishing and Maintaining Curricula - 1) academic integrity; - 2) consistency with the University's mission; - 3) enrollment projections: - 4) needs of the University's service area; - 5) financial feasibility; and - 6) availability of instructional faculty personnel.
+Establishing and Maintaining Curricula - 1) academic integrity; - 2) consistency with the University's mission; - 3) enrollment projections; - 4) needs of the University's service area; - 5) financial feasibility; and - 6) availability of instructional faculty personnel. - b.

-b.
 Reorganizing and Discontinuing Curricula